computational-modelling-group/computational-modelling-group.github.io/source/about.rst

 `networking and training opportunities <https://cmg.soton.ac.uk/events/past?page=all>`__ that the community can provide across a wide range of `research domains <https://cmg.soton.ac.uk/research/>`__.
-In 2024, the community-editable web pages at https://cmg.soton.ac.uk have been retired and now serve as a read-only archive.
+At the end of 2024, the community-editable web pages at https://cmg.soton.ac.uk have been retired and now serve as a read-only archive.

 Based on that computational community two Centres for Doctoral Training